-NSAIDs are nonsteroidal anti-inflammatory agents.
+NSAIDs are nonsteroidal anti-inflammatory drugs.
 Non-prescription NSAIDs include ibuprofen and naproxen.
 Even aspirin and willow bark are considered NSAIDs.
-They have been used by people since the early 1900s (willow bark has actually been used a lot longer in alternative medical circles and by lay people).
+People have used them since the early 1900s (willow bark has been used a lot longer in alternative medical circles and by lay people).
 Aspirin was first introduced into the market in 1899.

 NSAIDs have many uses when it comes to pain.
 They reduce inflammation, decrease stiffness, decrease fever, and lessen platelet aggregation.
-NSAID use is very common, with about 50-100 million prescriptions being prescribed each year and an untold number of patients taking the drug as a non-prescription treatment.
-The overall cost of these medications in the US is about one billion USD per year, although others estimate the cost can be as high as $2.2 billion per year.
+NSAID use is widespread, with about 50-100 million prescriptions being prescribed yearly and many patients taking the drug as a non-prescription treatment.
+The overall cost of these medications in the US is about one billion USD annually, although others estimate the price can be as high as $2.2 billion annually.

-Inflammation involves the processes of tenderness, redness, swelling and pain.
-It can be caused by an injury, ischemia or an infection.
+Inflammation involves the processes of tenderness, redness, swelling, and pain.
+It can be caused by an injury, ischemia, or an infection.
 There are actually three phases to inflammation.
 The first phase is when you experience the symptoms of redness, swelling, and pain.
-This is caused by dilatation of the vessels around the site of the injury and leakage of fluid and inflammatory molecules around the site.
+This is caused by dilatation of the vessels around the injury site and leakage of fluid and inflammatory molecules around the area.
 The next phase of inflammation is when inflammatory cells and macrophages travel to the injured site to get rid of dead cells and fight bacteria.
-The last phase of inflammation is when connective tissue comes in to create a scar and healthy tissue is regenerated.
+The last phase of inflammation is when connective tissue creates a scar and regenerates healthy tissue.Acetaminophen

 Aspirin and other salicylates metabolize in the body into salicylic acid.
-Aspirin is the only NSAID that actually acts on platelets, while all NSAIDs act on pain and inflammation.
-Salicylates actually go to the site of inflammation in order to work.
-They block prostaglandin synthesis, which causes pain and inflammation.
-The antiplatelet activity happens because aspirin acetylates COX (cyclooxygenase), This causes a decrease in thromboxane A2, which causes platelets to stick together.
-Aspirin also blocks prostaglandin synthesis, which acts directly on the hypothalamic fever centers, decreasing fever.
+Aspirin is the only NSAID that acts on platelets, while all NSAIDs act on pain and inflammation.
+Salicylates go to the site of inflammation to work, blocking prostaglandin synthesis, which causes pain and inflammation.
+Antiplatelet activity happens because aspirin acetylates COX (cyclooxygenase); this causes a decrease in thromboxane A2, which causes platelets to stick together.
+Aspirin also blocks prostaglandin synthesis, directly impacting the hypothalamic fever centers and decreasing fever.
 It also causes dilatation of the blood vessels of the body, causing a decrease in body temperature.

 Anti-inflammatories all inhibit cyclooxygenase or COX.
 There are two types of COX: COX-1 and COX-2.
-Both types of enzymes block the synthesis of prostaglandins so pain and inflammation is less.
+Both types of enzymes block the synthesis of prostaglandins, so pain and inflammation are less.
 Some NSAIDs inhibit one kind of COX, while others inhibit both types to varying degrees.
 COX-1 inhibits the formation of thromboxane A2, which contributes to platelet aggregation.
 Aspirin is almost exclusively a COX-1 inhibitor.
-COX-1 also helps regulate kidney function, GI mucosa, and the hemostasis of blood.
-You need COX-1 to maintain the production of gastric mucus and to protect the stomach wall.
+COX-1 also helps regulate kidney function, GI mucosa, and blood hemostasis.
+You need COX-1 to maintain gastric mucus production and protect the stomach wall.
 This is why drugs like aspirin cause stomach ulcers.

-COX-2 is usually not found in normal tissues, except the brain, bones, kidneys, and the female reproductive organs, particularly the ovaries and uterus.
-In injuries, COX-2 can be “turned on” so that it partakes in the inflammatory process.
+COX-2 is usually not found in normal tissues except the brain, bones, kidneys, and the female reproductive organs, particularly the ovaries and uterus.
+In injuries, COX-2 can be “turned on” to participate in the inflammatory process.
 It increases prostaglandin function (pain) in damaged tissues.
-Instead of damaging GI tissue, it actually helps promote healing of the tissue.
+Instead of damaging GI tissue, it actually helps promote the healing of the tissue.

-Start with the lowest dose possible to make sure there are no allergies or toxicities and work up to higher, acceptable doses until symptoms are relieved.
-Most NSAIDs relieve pain and inflammation to the same degree when taken in prescribed doses.
+Start with the lowest dose possible to ensure no allergies or toxicities, and work up to higher, good doses until symptoms are relieved.
+Most NSAIDs reduce pain and inflammation to the same degree when taken in prescribed amounts.
 For things like period cramps (dysmenorrhea), the non-salicylate NSAIDs seem to work better than regular salicylate NSAIDs.
 COX-2 inhibitors like celecoxib are indicated for dysmenorrhea specifically.
 The dosing recommendations for pain are different from the dosage recommendations for inflammation.
 The longer the half-life, the longer the pain relief you will experience.
-It can take up to a month for full anti-inflammatory effects to begin to work.
+It can take up to a month for full anti-inflammatory effects to work.

 There are a lot of side effects of NSAIDs.
-These include GI effects, such as dyspepsia, stomach ulcers, nausea, vomiting and gastrointestinal bleeding.
+These include GI effects, such as dyspepsia, stomach ulcers, nausea, vomiting, and gastrointestinal bleeding.
 Those that inhibit COX-1 cause more problems than those that inhibit COX-2.
 Liver toxicity can happen, even with aspirin.
-Kidney problems, including kidney failure have been noted when taking medications such as indomethacin, piroxicam, and ketorolac.
-Other side effects are related to the central nervous system and include headache, nightmares, dizziness, and confusion.
+Kidney problems, including kidney failure, have been noted when taking medications such as indomethacin, piroxicam, and ketorolac.
+Other side effects are related to the central nervous system, including headache, nightmares, dizziness, and confusion.
 Ringing of the ears is possible with aspirin.
 Aspirin can also cause an exacerbation of asthma and Reye’s syndrome in kids.

-Drug to drug interactions are many with NSAIDs and it depends on which NSAID you take.
-This is why it is important to talk to the pharmacist or doctor and to tell them all of the medications you are currently taking, including herbal preparations.
+There are many drug-to-drug interactions with NSAIDs, depending on which NSAID you take.
+This is why it is essential to talk to the pharmacist or doctor and tell them all the medications you are currently taking, including herbal preparations.

 Cost is another factor to consider.
-Some NSAIDs are considerably cheaper than others and those that have generic equivalents tend to be cheaper if you use the generic kind of medication.
+Some NSAIDs are considerably cheaper than others, and those with generic equivalents tend to be cheaper if you use the generic medication.
 Costs vary from pharmacy to pharmacy, so it pays to do your homework.